bikegallery/bikegallery/wordpress/wp-content/plugins/slickr-flickr/readme.txt

 == Changelog ==

+= 1.41 =
+* includes new Flickr photo sizes, Large Square, Small 320 and Medium 800

 = 1.40 =
-* Includes Galleria 1.2.7
+* includes Galleria 1.2.7

 = 1.39 =
 * Corrected reference to non-minified JS file
 * Add banner on WordPress Plugin page
 * Set galleria 1.2.6 debug to false to suppress reported warning message: Could not extract width/height from image

-= 1.38 =
-* Replaced non-compliant LightBox with BSD licensed LightBox by Warren Krevenski
-* Removed non-compliant minified JS files
-* Added secondary license server (PRO)

 See full version history at http://www.slickrflickr.com/about/

 == Upgrade Notice ==

-= 1.40 =
+= 1.41 =
-* Recommended - includes latest Galleria 1.2.7
+* Recommended - includes new Flickr photo sizes

 == How to Use The Plugin ==